-On February 20, 2014, the Board of Governors passed Policy 81 (Use of Teaching Materials in a UBC Credit Course) outside its regularly scheduled meeting process.
+On February 20, 2014, the Board of Governors passed Policy 81 (Initial Version) (Use of Teaching Materials in a UBC Credit Course) outside its regularly scheduled meeting process.
 The Faculty Association vigorously opposed Policy 81 as drafted, revised, and implemented at all stages of discussion with the University.
-Below we provide a short but important history of how this matter was handled by the Faculty Association and the University, and how the Policy links to the Flexible Learning Initiative.
+As Policy 81 was of major importance to the membership, we are presenting a chronology of events surrounding the issue.

 - FA President's email to President Toope (03 February 2014)